silasahin/Python/Acemoglu.md

 | 2. | `settlements` major determinant in `institutions in 1900`|
 | 3. | `institutions in 1900` major determinant in `institutions today`|

-### Exclusion Restriction
+#### Exclusion Restriction

 It is fairly straightforward to demonstrate that the colonists expected mortality rate between the seventeenth and nineteenth century (our instrument) are in no way directly related to nowadays performance in each specific country.
 Actually, the only concern that might arise relates to current diseases: in such case the instrument's effect on GDP might be a mere reflection of the disease environment and not a consequence of the country's quality of institutions.
 However, it has been shown that the colonists' mortality rates were maily due to their lack of immunities against diseases such as malaria and yellow fever, immunities that had been developed by the indigenous population over the centuries.
 It is therefore unlikely that such diseases fullfil a central role in causing some former colonies to be extremely poor.
 Hence,
-> "conditional on the variables that we already control for, settler mortality more than 100 years ago should have no effect on output today, other than through its effect on institutions."
+> "The advantage of our approach is that conditional on the variables that we already control for, settler mortality more than 100 years ago should have no effect on output today, other than through its effect on institutions."
+> _Acemoglu et al., 2001_